ambaradan/docsmarker/docs/rocksmarker/mappings.md

 : **Copy selected text**: `<C-c>` (in visual mode)

-: Copies selected text to the system clipboard when ++ctrl+"c"++ is pressed in visual mode.
+: Copies selected text to the system clipboard when pressing ++ctrl+"c"++ in visual mode.

 : **Cuts selected text**: `<C-x>` (in visual mode)

-: Cuts selected text and copies it to the system clipboard when ++ctrl+"x"++ is pressed in visual mode.
+: Cuts selected text and copies it to the system clipboard when pressing ++ctrl+"x"++ in visual mode.

 : **Copy whole line**: `<S-c>` (in normal mode)